yield-sync/specifications/v1-vaults/V1Vault.md

 2. Must utilize the [YieldSyncV1VaultRegistry](./V1VaultRegistry.md).

 	1. Store address into a variable
+		- Implement getter if required

 	2. Utilize the access control system of the registry

 3. Must utilize an implementation of [TransferRequestProtocol](./TransferRequestProtocol.md).

 	1. Store address into a variable
+		- Implement getter if required

 	2. Can be updated by `admins`